DannyBen/bashly-book/src/advanced/bash-completion.md

 ==- `bashly add comp script`
-Creates a standalone completion script that can be sourced or copies to the system's bash completions directory.
+Creates a standalone completion script that can be sourced or copied to the system's bash completions directory.

 ==- `bashly add comp function`
 Creates a function in your `./src/lib` directory that echoes a completion script.
 You can then call this function from any command (for example `yourcli completions`) and your users will be able to install the completions by running `eval "$(yourcli completions)"`.